 The Atmos Optimus V2 vaporizer pen for e-juice and e-liquid marks the next stage of portable vaporizer pens.
 When I say that, I mean that we've reached a point where functionality and quality have become fairly equal (or at least predictable) across the board.
 Simply working well isn't going to make one pen stand out from the next.

-If you're buying a vaporizer pen post-2014, there's a good chance you can take a few things for granted:
+If you're buying an e-liquid vaporizer pen post-2014, there's a good chance you can take a few things for granted:

-The throat hit is what you'd expect from a pen that doesn't up the voltage mod-kit-style, but the flavor was still very present, especially on the intake.
+The throat hit is what you'd expect from an e-liquid vape pen that doesn't up the voltage mod-kit-style, but the flavor was still very present, especially on the intake.